Messiah in Yom HaBikkurim Chapter 61

 Explanation #7.
 Again our dead are wrapped in the Tallit when we are buried.
 After a ritual washing of the body, the body is dressed in a Kittel and Tachrichim (shrouds and dressing) and then a Tallit.
 One of the four Tzitzit wings (special blue tassels) that is part of the Tallit (its prayer shawl) is then cut off.
 This act of cutting off one of the four wings of the Tzitzit demonstrates that the person is no longer bound under the Law (the religious obligations of the living).

-So if in Messiah we die (with Him) then under the Law we are no longer bound to the old agreement but we are free to pursue a new life, a newness of the Spirit (בְּחַדְשׁוּת הָרוּחַ), under a new agreement with Adonai.
+So if in Messiah we die (with him) then under the Law we are no longer bound to the old agreement but we are free to pursue a new life, a newness of the Spirit (בְּחַדְשׁוּת הָרוּחַ), under a new agreement with Adonai our Father and our God.
 This new agreement involves the Decree of Grace (Chesed).
 It is a very different agreement than the Old Agreement that became a Decree of Death to us (and temporarily to our relationship with Adonai; cf. the “Messiah in Purim;” specifically the two Decrees; the first decree was the Decree of Death and the second decree that followed was the Decree of Life).

-The First Rejection of Adonai’s Invitation to the Wedding Banquet:
+The First Rejection of Adonai our God’s Invitation to His Wedding Banquet: